Skip to main content

 Her proven expertise is in:

-• diagnostic educational testing and reports for LEPS, goal setting;
+• diagnostic educational testing and formal reports for measuring progress and goal setting

-• basic and complex literacy skills (handwriting, spelling, reading);
+• building basic through complex literacy skills (sound awareness, handwriting, spelling, reading)

-• Wilson® Reading System – a structured literacy approach for dyslexic learners.
+• Wilson® Reading System – Tier-3 structured literacy for dyslexic learners (Grades 2+)

 More About Us